Why do you reach for that first drink — or go back for more — even when part of you wishes you wouldn’t?

 THE MASK

-The drink helps you feel confident or reduce anxiety in social settings.
+The drink helps you feel confident or reduce anxiety in social situations.

 THE HOURGLASS

-The drink helps you avoid boredom or make certain situations more tolerable.
+The drink entertains you when you’re bored and makes certain people or situations more tolerable.

 THE RELEASE